Mfuon2/alc_phase_one/README.md

 # Button 1 takes you to Activity B when clicked.
 # Button 2 takes you to Activity C when clicked.
 Activity B is the About ALC page, it contains only a Webview that loads the URL https://andela.com/alc/ which is the ALC about page.
-Activity C is my profile, it contains an ImageView which should display your photo, TextViews showing your name, Track, Country, Email and Phone Number.
+Activity C is my profile, it contains an ImageView which displays my photo, TextViews showing my name, Track, Country, Email and Phone Number.

 # Author
 ### Name : Mfuon Leonard